Top Gun Flies the REACTION 54 Jet

 Filling the Onboard Propane Tank

-During the turbine startup, the propane burns when the glow plug lights -- and the turbine begins to spin up.When the turbine reaches the correct RPM and temperature, the TEMS starts the turbine fuel pump and the turbine begins burning the kerosene fuel.
+During the turbine startup, the propane burns when the glow plug lights —the turbine begins to spin up.When the turbine reaches the correct RPM and temperature, the TEMS starts the turbine fuel pump and the turbine begins burning the kerosene fuel.
 But first, the aircraft must be fueled with the kerosene.

 Filling the Onboard Kerosene Tank